Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 subtitle: ''
 date: 2021-02-23T05:00:00Z
 author: ''
-excerpt: No radiologist on staff?
-Here's how to improve your own skills.
+excerpt: Easy tips that everyone can do to improve, now!
 image: images/3.jpg
 image_alt: A group of people working in a cafe
 thumb_image: images/3_thumb.jpg